Mail and Packages in the Cats

 To pick up mail in the Cats, you will need your mail key.
 Pacakages are left in the storage lockers underneath the mailboxes.
 Keys to unlock these storage lockers will be left in your mailbox when you receive a package.
 Please retrieve packages from these lockers in a timely manner.

-If there isn't room in the storage lockers or your package is delivered through a service other than USPS, packages may be left outside your door.
+If there isn't room in the storage lockers or your package is delivered through a service other than USPS, packages may be left outside your door or in front of the parcel system.

 Sending Mail and Packages to the Catalina Apartments